-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Sony A7S better than the Canon T7i or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More framing info: Has an electronic viewfinder that displays shooting data.